eike-welk/freeode/freeode_py/README.rst

 Compiler for the SIML Simulation Language
 ###############################################################################

+This directory contains the source code for the (new) SIML compiler.
+SIML is a domain specific language for the simulation of continuous systems.
+The systems are described with differential equations, which are solved during the simulation.
-This package contains a compiler for a specialized language (SIML) for the simulation of differential equations (ODE).
-The Compiler is written in Python.
+Only ordinary differential equations (ODE) can be solved.
+The Compiler is written in ``Python``.
-The generated simulation program is also in the Python programming language, using the Numpy and Scipy libraries.
+The generated simulation program is also in the Python programming language, using the ``Numpy``, ``Scipy`` and ``Matplotlib`` libraries.